cj-mills/christianjmills/_posts/2022-5-28-Fastai-to-Unity-Tutorial-1.md

 ## Configure Kaggle API

-The Kaggle API tool requires an API Key for a Kaggle account, meaning we, consequently, need a Kaggle account.
+The Kaggle API tool requires an API Key for a Kaggle account.
 Sign in or create a Kaggle account using the link below, then click the Create New API Token button.

 * **Kaggle Account Settings:** [https://www.kaggle.com/me/account](https://www.kaggle.com/me/account)